BenPollock/BenPollock.github.io/about.md

 excerpt: "About Page"
 ---

-I am a Senior Technical Program Manager & Software Development Manager located in Toronto, ON, Canada.
+Currently working full-time in tech, located in Toronto, ON, Canada.

-Full work history and contact information available via: <a href="https://www.linkedin.com/in/benpollock/">LinkedIn</a>
+Contact information available via: <a href="https://www.linkedin.com/in/benpollock/">LinkedIn</a>